ecomvantagegroup-bit/Aurelia_Perfume/README.md

 ### Effects

-* Golden dust particles
+* Golden dust
-* Very subtle smoke
+* Subtle smoke
 * Slow bottle rotation
 * Gentle camera dolly-in
-* Warm HDRI reflection
+* Warm HDRI reflections

-This section can have slightly stronger visual effects because it represents the climax.
+This scene can have slightly stronger atmosphere because it represents the climax of the fragrance journey.

 ---

 # 08 — The Collection

-The three fragrances finally come together.
+The three fragrance worlds finally come together.

 ```text
 THE COLLECTION